samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 **No Rules Required.** Sometimes, resolving a situation is easy.
 If an adventurer wants to cross an empty room and open a door, you can just say that the door opens and describe what lies beyond (perhaps referencing your map or notes).

 **Obstacles to Success.** A lock, a guard, or some other obstacle might hinder a character’s ability to complete a task.
 In those cases, you typically call for a [D20 Test](/sources/dnd/free-rules/rules-glossary#D20Test), usually an ability check.
 For example, a successful Dexterity ([Sleight of Hand](/sources/dnd/free-rules/playing-the-game#Skills)) check might be needed to pick the lock, while a successful Charisma ([Persuasion](/sources/dnd/free-rules/playing-the-game#Skills)) check and some coins might be needed to bribe the guard.
-The “[Resolving Outcomes](/sources/dnd/dmg-2024/running-the-game#ResolvingOutcomes)” section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) gives more guidance on how to use D20 Tests and other tools to determine the results of characters’ actions.
+The "[Resolving Outcomes](/sources/dnd/dmg-2024/running-the-game#ResolvingOutcomes)" section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) gives more guidance on how to use D20 Tests and other tools to determine the results of characters’ actions.

 **Roleplaying.** When the players interact with other creatures, roleplay those creatures based on whether they are [Friendly](/sources/dnd/free-rules/rules-glossary#FriendlyAttitude), [Indifferent](/sources/dnd/free-rules/rules-glossary#IndifferentAttitude), or [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude).
 Improvise based on what you know about the creatures, their knowledge, and their motivations.
 Then bring these creatures to life as you describe what happens.
-(See the “[Running Social Interaction](/sources/dnd/dmg-2024/running-the-game#RunningSocialInteraction)” section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) for more advice.)
+(See the "[Running Social Interaction](/sources/dnd/dmg-2024/running-the-game#RunningSocialInteraction)" section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) for more advice.)

 **One Action at a Time.** The [rules about actions](/sources/dnd/phb-2024/playing-the-game#Actions) in the [Player’s Handbook](/sources/dnd/phb-2024) limit how many things a character can do at once.
 Keeping those rules in mind can help you adjudicate situations.

 **Combat.** In combat, many situations involve attack rolls or saving throws.
 The rules of combat can help you determine the effectiveness of a character’s actions.
-The “[Running Combat](/sources/dnd/dmg-2024/running-the-game#RunningCombat)” section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) offers advice on combat.
+The "[Running Combat](/sources/dnd/dmg-2024/running-the-game#RunningCombat)" section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) offers advice on combat.

 **Spellcasting.** If a character casts a spell, you can usually let the player tell you what the spell does and how to resolve it.
 If questions arise, read the text of the spell yourself—how a spell is supposed to work is usually pretty clear.
 The general [rules of spellcasting](/sources/dnd/phb-2024/spells) in the [Player’s Handbook](/sources/dnd/phb-2024) are also essential for resolving a spell’s effects.

 **Exceptions Supersede General Rules.** General rules govern each part of the game, but the game also includes class features, spells, magic items, monster abilities, and other elements that can contradict a general rule.
 When an exception and a general rule disagree, the exception wins.
 For example, it’s a general rule that melee weapon attacks use the attacking character’s Strength modifier.
 But if a feature says that a character can make melee weapon attacks using Charisma, that exception supersedes the general rule.

 When narrating results, try to give a flavorful description while clearly communicating what’s happening in the language of the game.
-See the “[Narration in Combat](/sources/dnd/dmg-2024/running-the-game#NarrationinCombat)” section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) for more advice and examples.
+See the "[Narration in Combat](/sources/dnd/dmg-2024/running-the-game#NarrationinCombat)" section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) for more advice and examples.

 Describing results often leads to another decision point, which returns the flow of the game to step 1.

 ### Passing Time

 The game has a rhythm and flow that includes periods of action and excitement interspersed with lulls.
 Think of how movies show time passing between scenes.
 When an encounter ends, you can move on to the next one.
-You can often gloss over hours of travel with a quick narrative summary (see the “[Travel](/sources/dnd/dmg-2024/running-the-game#Travel)” section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) for more advice).
+You can often gloss over hours of travel with a quick narrative summary (see the "[Travel](/sources/dnd/dmg-2024/running-the-game#Travel)" section in [chapter 2](/sources/dnd/dmg-2024/running-the-game) for more advice).
 Similarly, if a rest period passes uneventfully, tell the players that and move on.
 Don’t make the players spend time discussing which character cooks what for dinner unless they enjoy such descriptions.
 It’s OK to gloss over mundane details and return to the action as quickly as possible.

 Expect players to discuss the events of the game, spend time planning, and engage in long conversations in character.
 You don’t need to be involved in those discussions unless they have questions for you.
 Learn to recognize the times when you can take a break as the DM, and then resume the action as soon as everyone’s ready.